foodfight/showz/scripts/episode-51-testing-in-practice.md

 foo/test/cookbooks/foo_test?
 * What are helpers in minitest & rspec?
 * How much testing is too much testing?
 Is there such a thing?
+* What is a driver for test-kitchen?
+What drivers are available and which are the most mature?
+How difficult is it to write a new driver?
 * What is the status of each of these testing tools on windows?
 * What role can chef-zero play in testing?
 * What can one use to test a cluster of servers and their interactions?